 ACCS/AE requires all programs to establish scheduled classes based on student demand, determined through methods such as analyzing student attendance patterns and surveying current students, to ensure that classes are being offered at times when students are most likely to attend.
-It is expected that all students in each adult education program will be enrolled in classes.
 The classes will meet the following requirements:

-- Must be taught by a qualified instructor and should use lesson plans aligned with College and Career Readiness Standards - Must provide at least six hours of instructional time per week - Should employ differentiated instruction as necessary to meet the needs of students at various levels. - Should incorporate technology in the classroom and utilize technology as distance learning opportunities and/or hybrid offerings. - Include various instructional styles, strategies, adaptations and resources to meet the needs of all students, including those with learning challenges. - Integrate employability and digital literacy skills into academic subjects. - Must maintain a sign-in sheet with signature or electronic attendance tracking system with unique identifier that accounts for time in class.
+- Must be taught by a qualified instructor and should use lesson plans aligned with College and Career Readiness Standards - Must provide at least six hours of instructional time per week - Should employ differentiated instruction as necessary to meet the needs of students at various levels. - Should incorporate technology in the classroom and utilize technology as distance learning opportunities. - Include various instructional styles, strategies, adaptations and resources to meet the needs of all students, including those with learning challenges. - Integrate employability and digital literacy skills into academic subjects. - Must maintain a sign-in sheet with signature or electronic attendance tracking system with unique identifier that accounts for time in class. - Staffing must be reasonable based on student enrollment - Class attendance rate should be at a minimum of 50%, with 75% or higher being optimal